 Figure out the formula for each fuel blend you want to make and record them in a computer file or on a piece of paper so you don’t have to do the math over and over.

 Now here’s the easy way to do the mixing.
 You’ll need a small funnel, a rag, a paperclip, an empty fuel jug, and your fuel components.
 Set the scale on a low bench or table at about waist level.
 I am fortunate to have a huge restaurant sink, so I put the scale down in one of the basins.
 Put a small rag on the scale and set your empty jug on it.
 The rag will catch any accidental drips.
 Straighten the paper clip and bend it to make a big V. Hang the V on the top of the jug with one side in and one side out, then put the funnel on the jug.
 The paper clip allows air to escape around the funnel instead of coming back up through the funnel and creating burps and bubbles.
 Now turn the scale on and hit the Tare button so it reads zero.
 Pour oil into the funnel until the scale says 650 grams.
 Here’s the best part: You don’t have to wash the funnel because the weight is accounted for and it’s still in the funnel!
 Hit the tare button to zero the scale, and pour nitromethane into the funnel until the scale says 215 grams.
 Zero the scale again and pour methanol into the funnel until the scale says 2300 grams.
-Make sure you use the alcohol to wash the previous ingredients from the funnel into the jug as you pour.
+Make sure you use the methanol to wash the previous ingredients from the funnel into the jug as you pour.
 Now you have a clean funnel and one gallon of glow fuel.
 Put the cap on and shake it vigorously until it’s all mixed.